jjsyucsd/cse15l-lab-reports/LabReport5.md

 5) At the end, all the information needed about the setup including:
 - The file & directory structure needed:
 ```
--  GradeServer.java
+GradeServer.java
--  ListExamples.java
+ListExamples.java
--  Server.java
+Server.java
--  TestListExamples.java
+TestListExamples.java
--  Grade.sh
+Grade.sh
--  lib
+lib
     - hamcrest-core-1.3.jar
     - junit-4.13.2.jar
 ```
-- The contents of each file before fixing the bug
+- The contents of each file: https://github.com/jjsyucsd/grader-review-jjsy
-Can be found on: https://github.com/jjsyucsd/grader-review-jjsy
 - The full command line (or lines) you ran to trigger the bug
 - `bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected.git`
-- A description of what to edit to fix the bug: In `TestListExamples.java`, changed `return s.startsWith(validPattern);` to `return s.contains(validPattern);`
+- A description of what was edited to fix the bug: In `TestListExamples.java`, changed `return s.startsWith(validPattern);` to `return s.contains(validPattern);`

 ---
 ## Part 2 - Reflection